top of page

 “Sunday morning worship is a Saturday night decision.”

-But the quote also misses something.
+But as true as that quote is, it also misses something.
 More on that in a moment…

 A Decorating Tradition

-I remember as a young child growing up near McAdenville, North Carolina, affectionately called “Christmas Town USA.”
+I remember growing up near McAdenville, North Carolina, which is affectionately called “Christmas Town USA.”
 If you’ve never been, you should put it on the to-do list this year.
-Every December, the little town glows with light that says, “Christmas is coming.”
-Its holiday decorations create anticipation and hope.
+Every December, that little town glows with light that says, “Christmas is coming.”
+Its holiday decorations create anticipation and hope in young and old alike.

-And that’s what decorations are meant to do; they are meant to tell a story.
-Whether it's a beach house, a mountain cabin, or your living room…decorations are meant to say something; they’re meant to remind, inspire, and create hope.
+And that’s what decorations are meant to do; they tell a story.
+Whether it's a beach house, a mountain cabin, or your living room, decorations are meant to say something.
+They remind, inspire, and create hope.

 And here’s something incredible: God Himself decorates.
 He decorates the lives of His people with reminders, anticipation, and hope.